Emotional Freedom Techniques

-Emotional Freedom Techniques (EFT) is a form of counseling intervention that stimulates acupressure points by pressuring, tapping, or rubbing these points while focusing on situations that represent personal fear or traumata.
+Emotional Freedom Techniques (EFT) is a technique that stimulates acupressure points by pressuring, tapping or rubbing while focusing on situations that represent personal fear or trauma.
 EFT draws on various theories of alternative medicine – including acupuncture, neuro-linguistic programming, energy medicine, and Thought Field Therapy (TFT).
 EFT also combines elements of exposure therapy, cognitive behavioral therapy and somatic stimulation.
 It is best known through Gary Craig's EFT Handbook, published in the late 1990s, and related books and workshops by a variety of teachers.
-EFT and similar techniques are often discussed under the umbrella term "energy psychology."
+EFT and similar techniques are often discussed under the umbrella term "energy psychology".

 Advocates claim that the technique may be used to treat a wide variety of physical and psychological disorders, and as a simple form of self-administered therapy.
 The Skeptical Inquirer describes the foundations of EFT as "a hodgepodge of concepts derived from a variety of sources, [primarily] the ancient Chinese philosophy of chi, which is thought to be the 'life force' that flows throughout the body."
-The existence of this life force is "not empirically supported."
+The existence of this life force is "not empirically supported".

-EFT has no benefit as a therapy beyond (1) the placebo effect or (2) any known effective psychological techniques that may be provided in addition to the purported "energy" technique.
+EFT has no benefit as a therapy beyond the placebo effect or any known effective psychological techniques that may be provided in addition to the purported "energy" technique.
 It is generally characterized as pseudoscience, and it has not garnered significant support in clinical psychology.

 Process

 During a typical EFT session, the person will focus on a specific issue while tapping on "end points of the body's energy meridians."
 EFT tapping exercises combine elements of cognitive restructuring and exposure techniques with acupoint stimulation.
 The technique instructs individuals to tap on meridian endpoints of the body – such as the top of the head, eye brows, under eyes, side of eyes, chin, collar bone, and under the arms.
 While tapping, they recite specific phrases that target an emotional component of a physical symptom.

-According to the EFT manual, the procedure consists of the participant rating the emotional intensity of their reaction on a Subjective Units of Distress Scale (SUDS) – i.e., a Likert scale for subjective measures of distress, calibrated 0 to 10 – then repeating an orienting affirmation while rubbing or tapping specific points on the body.
+According to the EFT Manual, the procedure consists of the participant rating the emotional intensity of their reaction on a Subjective Units of Distress Scale (SUDS) – i.e., a Likert scale for subjective measures of distress, calibrated 0 to 10 – then repeating an orienting affirmation while rubbing or tapping specific points on the body.
 Some practitioners incorporate eye movements or other tasks.
 The emotional intensity is then rescored and repeated until no changes are noted in the emotional intensity.